wikimedia/jsonschema-tools/README.md

 # jsonschema-tools

-This is a library and CLI to work with a 'repository' of versioned JSONSchemas.
+A library and CLI to work with a repository of versioned JSONSchemas.

-It supports
+jsonschema-tools supports
 - dereferencing of JSON Pointers (TODO)
-- Generation of semanticly named version files
+- Generation of semanticly versioned files
-- Auto version file generation of modified 'current' versions via a git pre-commit hook
+- Auto file version generation of modified 'current' versions via a git pre-commit hook

+# Motivation
+In a event stream based architecture, schemas define a contract between the disparate producers and consumers of data.
+Thrift, Protocol Buffers, and Avro are all schema based data formats, but can be difficult to use in different settings.
+These are binary formats, and as such the schema is requried to read the data.
+Distributing up to data schemas to all users of the data can be difficult, especially when those users are in different organizations.

+JSON is a ubiquitous data format, but it can be difficult to work with in strongly typed systems because of its free form nature.
+JSONSchemas can define a contract between producers and consumers of data in the same way that e.g. Avro schemas do.
+However, unlike Avro, there is no built in support for evolving JSONSchemas over time.

+This library helps with managing a repository of evolving JSONSchemas.
+It is intended to be used in a git repository to materialize staticly versioned schema files as your schema evolves.
+By having all schema versions materialized as static files, a schema repository could be shared to clients either via git, or via a static http fileserver.
+An http fileserver on top of a git repository that contains predictable schema URLs can act much like Confluent's Avro schema registry, but with the benifits of decentralization provided by git.

 # Usage
 ```